pbek/QOwnNotes/doc/scripting/README.rst

     /**
      * QML wrapper to insert a media file into the media folder and returning
-     * the media url or the markdown image text of the media *
+     * the media url or the markdown image text of the media  relative to the current note *
      * @param {QString} mediaFilePath
      * @param {bool} returnUrlOnly if true only the media url will be returned (default false)